Greenland ice sheet

-The Greenland ice sheet is an ice sheet which forms the second largest body of ice in the world.
-It is an average of 1.67 km thick and over 3 km thick at its maximum.
+The Greenland ice sheet is an ice sheet which forms the second-largest body of ice in the world.
+It is an average of 1673 m thick and over 3488 m thick at its maximum.
 It is almost 2900 km long in a north–south direction, with a maximum width of 1100 km at a latitude of 77°N, near its northern edge.
 The ice sheet covers 1710000 km², around 80% of the surface of Greenland, or about 12% of the area of the Antarctic ice sheet.
 The term 'Greenland ice sheet' is often shortened to GIS or GrIS in scientific literature.

 Greenland has had major glaciers and ice caps for at least 18 million years, but a single ice sheet first covered most of the island some 2.6 million years ago.
 Since then, it has both grown and contracted significantly.
 The oldest known ice on Greenland is about 1 million years old.
 Due to anthropogenic greenhouse gas emissions, the ice sheet is now the warmest it has been in the past 1000 years, and is losing ice at the fastest rate in at least the past 12,000 years.

 Every summer, parts of the surface melt and ice cliffs calve into the sea.
 Normally the ice sheet would be replenished by winter snowfall, but due to global warming the ice sheet is melting two to five times faster than before 1850, and snowfall has not kept up since 1996.
 If the Paris Agreement goal of staying below 2 C-change is achieved, melting of Greenland ice alone would still add around 6 cm to global sea level rise by the end of the century.
 If there are no reductions in emissions, melting would add around 13 cm by 2100, with a worst-case of about 33 cm.
 For comparison, melting has so far contributed 1.4 cm since 1972, while sea level rise from all sources was 15–25 cm between 1901 and 2018.

 If all 2900000 km3 of the ice sheet were to melt, it would increase global sea levels by ~7.4 m.
 Global warming between 1.7 C-change and 2.3 C-change would likely make this melting inevitable.
 However, 1.5 C-change would still cause ice loss equivalent to 1.4 m of sea level rise, and more ice will be lost if the temperatures exceed that level before declining.
 If global temperatures continue to rise, the ice sheet will likely disappear within 10,000 years.
 At very high warming, its future lifetime goes down to around 1,000 years.

 Beneath the Greenland ice sheet are mountains and lake basins.